Nashville Banner

-The Nashville Banner is a defunct daily newspaper of Nashville, Tennessee, United States, which published from April 10, 1876 until February 20, 1998.
-The Banner was published each Monday through Friday afternoon (as well as Saturdays until the 1990s and Sundays until 1937), and at one time carried as many as five editions.
+The Nashville Banner is a nonprofit digital newspaper in Nashville, Tennessee, originated in its current form in 2024.
+It previously was published as a print daily from April 10, 1876 until February 20, 1998.

-It was long a voice of conservative viewpoints in contrast to its liberal morning counterpart, The Tennessean, although these views were greatly moderated in the paper's twilight years.
+The original Banner was published each Monday through Friday afternoon (as well as Saturdays until the 1990s and Sundays until 1937), and at one time carried as many as five editions.
+The Banner was long a voice of conservative viewpoints in contrast to its liberal morning counterpart, The Tennessean, although these views were greatly moderated in the paper's twilight years.

+After ceasing print publication in 1988, The Banner was relaunched in March 18, 2024, as a nonprofit digital-only news outlet, funded by sponsorships and donations.
+In its relaunch, the outlet has been significantly less conservative and is regarded as moderate.